Spatial Diversity

 Receiver Diversity: SIMO

-The combining can be done in several ways which vary in terms of design complexity and performance gain.
+The recieve combining can be done in several ways which vary in terms of design complexity and performance gain.
 Most combining techniques are linear: the output of the combiner is just a weighted sum of the different (independent) fading paths or branches as shown in the figure below.

-- Array gain: It represents the increase in signal strength obtained by using multiple antennas arranged in an array configuration.
-The array gain is defined as the increase in averaged combined SNR over the average branch SNR , i.e.
+- Array gain : It is defined as the increase in average combined SNR over the average branch SNR , i.e.

-- Diversity order: The combining techniques exploits the spatial diversity to improve the received instantaneous SNR and thereby it enhance the bit error rate BER performance.
+then is the diversity order.
+The combining techniques exploits the spatial diversity to improve the received instantaneous SNR and thereby it enhance the bit error rate BER performance.
 The diversity order efficiently captures the improvement in BER performance for a given combining technique.
-Basically, diversity order is a measure of the rate of decrease of the BER as a function of average branch SNR.
-Mathematically, for many systems, SER is given by,

 Lower outage probabilities indicate higher reliability and better performance under challenging channel conditions, such as fading, interference, and noise.
-The various combineing techniques are discussed below
+The various combineing techniques are discussed below.

 Selection Combining